wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 You can change a custom alert target at any time.

-To edit a alert, click the alert target name in the Alert Targets browser or click the three dots to the left of the alert target and select **Edit**.
+To edit an alert, click the alert target name in the Alert Targets browser or click the ellipsis icon on the left of the alert target and select **Edit**.

 ## Delete Custom Alert Targets

 You can delete one or more custom alert targets by checking the checkboxes next to the alert targets and clicking the Trash icon <i class="fa fa-trash"/> at the top of the Alert Targets page.
 The trash icon is grayed out if you don't have permission to delete any of the selected alert targets.

-To delete a single alert target, use the trash icon or click the three dots to the left of the alert target and select **Delete**.
+To delete a single alert target, use the trash icon or click the ellipsis icon to the left of the alert target and select **Delete**.

 ## Find an Alert Target ID